torvalds/linux/Documentation/teaching/labs/device_model.rst

 ``udev`` drivers can be automatically loaded for a device.

 Rules for ``udev`` are located ``/etc/udev/rules.d``.
-Any file that ends with ``.conf`` in this directory will be parsed when an event occurs.
+Any file that ends with ``.rules`` in this directory will be parsed when an event occurs.
 For more details on how to write rules in these files see `Writing udev rules <http://www.reactivated.net/writing_udev_rules.html>`_.
 For testing, there are utilities such as ``udevmonitor``, ``udevinfo`` and ``udevtest``.